-There are other places we plan to see, but I have only been here for a four weeks.
+There are other places we plan to see; but I have only been here for a four weeks.
 We plan to be here many years, so there is time.
 So far, I have found a Pink-sided Oregon Junco, a Sage Sparrow, and a Rock Wren and Say’s Pheobe, (two birds that eluded me back in Texas).
 There have also been familiar friends, such as American Robins, English Sparrows, Kestrels, and Red-tail Hawks.

 While excitement is high, I have to remember that birding is a matter of timing and looking up to see what the day has in store.
-No matter where a wondering birder may go, the birds will be there to enjoy.
+No matter where a wandering birder may go, the birds will be there to enjoy.

 Happy Birding, wherever you are